braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_email_style_settings.md

 # Email global style settings

 > With global style settings, you can personalize the look of your email campaigns and Canvases.
 You can add and customize a default theme for your drag-and-drop editor.
 This includes editing your styles for email titles, text, buttons, and more.
+Using a combination of these settings can help create a consistent look across your email messaging.

 To edit your global style settings, go to **Settings** > **Email Preferences** > **Drag-and-Drop Email Preferences**.
+After editing the styles in the drag-and-drop email editor, click **Save**.
+To further customize your email campaigns and Canvases, check out how you can incorporate [drag-and-drop editor blocks][8].

 {% alert note %}
 If you are using the [older navigation]({{site.baseurl}}/navigation), this page is located at **Manage Settings** > **Email Settings** > **Drag-and-Drop Email Editor Settings**.